ev2900/OpenSearch_Dashboard_Nginx_Proxy/README.md

 2. Install NGINX on Ec2

-SSH into the Ec2 that was created by the cloudformation and run the following commands on the terminal
+SSH into the Ec2 that was created by the cloudformation and run the following commands on the terminal. *Note* you will need to update the ec2 security group to allow incoming traffic from your IP address before you can SSH into the Ec2 instance.

 ```sudo apt update```